 My Biggest Failure

-I’m sure just about everyone has heard the quote, “Do What You Love, the Money Will Follow”?
+I’m sure just about everyone has heard the quote, “Do What You Love, the Money Will Follow”.
 Marsha Sinetar famously coined the term in her 1989 book of the same name.
-I believe wholeheartedly that it happens to people, they start doing what they love and the money does follow.
-Maybe not today, but tomorrow or the next.
+I believe wholeheartedly that it does happen to people, they start doing what they love, and the money does follow.
+Maybe not today, but tomorrow or the next day.
 Friends in my life have taken the leap away from dull 9 – 5 jobs and have made their way in the world with success.
+Why can’t I?

 There are multiple stories of people making a leap of faith out of their stifling, comfortable (or uncomfortable) jobs and going on to becoming leaders and innovators in their fields.
 But for every one of those stories, there are maybe a dozen or maybe more unheard stories about people who have leaped into obscurity.
 What about the ones you don’t hear about?
 The ones that jumped, failed, and then ran back to a 9 to 5 security blanket.
 Or worse yet, took the leap and paid with everything else they held dear in their lives.
 You don’t hear about them very often.